Painting above: Alphonse Osbert, Solitude du Christ, 1897

 I did then spend five fairly unhappy and cold but also revealing weeks in Germany and returned to L.A. in April.
 At the end of May I thought I had finally found a new home but that turned into horrible bad luck: It was toxic – full of hidden mold!
 So after packing everything up and putting it into storage again in June, I fell incredibly ill for six weeks.
 To save money I just bunked with friends.
 Some of these “friends” I had never met before.
 But in times of crisis, you learn very quickly who steps up and who suddenly drops you.

-On August 6, still in full-on crisis mode, I wrote in my journal, “I watch the homeless thinking, I kind of feel you – I’m one favour away…” But that’s a whole other story I will be writing about another time.
+On August 6, still in full-on crisis mode, sitting on a park bench, after eating store-bought salad out of a plastic container, I wrote in my journal, “I watch the homeless thinking, I kind of feel you – I’m one favour away…” But that’s a whole other story I will be writing about another time.
 But, I can now say in retrospect, despite it having been very painful at times it was both revealing and ultimately healing.

 The point I would like to make is that this Christmas, despite still feeling all of these losses in my bones, I am spending alone time in solitude but not in loneliness.
 And this is exactly what the lyrics of Ma Solitude illustrate so perfectly and which is why I wanted to record the song before the year is over: “Non, je ne suis jamais seule / avec ma solitude” means, in a very existentialistic way, “No, I am never alone / with my solitude”.
 It is a beautifully crafted melancholic song but it is not sad.
 Please click here to open a new window and read the French lyrics and an English translation while you listen to the recording.